ChickenProp/pretty-gist/README.md

 (At this point, chess pedants may be pointing out that this data type doesn't capture everything you need for chess.
 You can't reliably tell whether en passant is currently legal.
 Maybe there are other problems too.
-Yes, well done chess pedants, you're very clever.
-Now shut up.)
+Yes, well done chess pedants, you're very clever, now shut up.)

 ## Possible designs